A comprehensive resource for safe and responsible laser use

 One way to try to reduce laser misuse incidents is to restrict the sale and/or possession of certain types of lasers.
 (Note that this may or may not be effective.)

 Because it is not practical to ban or register all lasers, usually it would be sufficient to try to restrict access to "laser pointers".
 That's because the vast majority of incidents occur when ordinary citizens misuse these pen-like devices.

 These are all small, portable lasers.
 The four blocky modules (the ones with wires) are usually sold for scientific, industrial and lightshow use, although they are also readily available on the Internet to laser enthusiasts.
-Most misuse incidents are caused by pen- or flashlight-style battery-powered lasers such as the one in the lower right corner.
+Most misuse incidents are caused by self-contained pen- or flashlight-style battery-powered lasers such as the one in the lower right corner.
 If laser modules begin to be involved in more incidents, then regulatory efforts may need to expand to include modules.

 One workable definition is: "a laser pointer is a battery-powered portable handheld device that emits visible laser light."
 This is sufficient to include most pen- and flashlight-style laser pointers sold to the general public.
 Small industrial, scientific and lightshow lasers are usually not battery-powered, are often fixed to a base or inside equipment, and usually are not shaped or designed to be comfortably held in one's hand.
 Lasers that emit only invisible ultraviolet or infrared light are exempted since these aren't usually sold as pointers (the light is invisible!) and they can't cause visual interference such as glare or flashblindness.

 Note that this definition would include handheld laser levels and distance measuring devices.